-No creative management: In PG deals, advertisers host the creatives, so you don’t have to worry about ad creative management.
+- In PG deals, advertisers host the creatives, so you don’t have to worry about ad creative management.

-Tagless: PG deals enable buyers to run direct buys with tagless trafficking, advanced targeting, and consolidated reporting and billing.
+- PG deals enable buyers to run direct buys with tagless trafficking, advanced targeting, and consolidated reporting and billing.

 How to Set Up a Programmatic Guaranteed Deal?

-Your DFP account should be mapped to a Google Ad Exchange account.
+- Map your GAM to a Google Ad Exchange account.

-You’ve to enable permissions to sales or other users.
+- Enable permissions to sales or other users.

-Set up the environment to let buyers know the format of inventory (Display, Mobile App, In-stream Video).
+- Set up the environment to let buyers know the format of inventory (Display, Mobile App, In-stream Video).

-Step 1: Create Publisher Profiles
+Create Publisher Profiles

-Step 2: Visibility Options
+Calibrate Visibility Options

-Step 3: Negotiation and Execution
+Negotiation and Execution

 As per your visibility, buyers who would like to run PG deals can make offers to you.
 You can modify the offer, negotiate, and run campaigns within the platform.

-Are you ready to run a PG deal?
+Are You Ready to Run a PG Deal?

 Where to Start?

 Marketers are still finding it better to buy impressions on open ad exchanges as they’ve significantly improved their efficiency and filtering process lately.
-Some marketers use open ad exchanges as a ground to find new inventory and publishers with whom they can ink a direct programmatic deal in the future.
+Some marketers use open ad exchanges as a ground to find new inventories and publishers with whom they can ink a direct programmatic deal in the future.

 We suggest you grow the readers (pick the niches – tech, business, etc.) and your influence while transacting on open marketplaces through header bidding/exchange bidding.
 You’ll find negotiating and closing deals easy when you have what buyers want.